-- 49. If the election official, through a visual inspection-or a signature verification device-determines that the signatures are not the same, the ballot is not counted.
-See RCW 29A.40.110(3); WAC 434-250-120(1); see also WAC 434-250-120(4).
-The county auditor must inform the voter by mail of the process for "curing the signature."
-WAC 434-261-050(1). - D. Washington Provides Limited Signature Matching Guidance That Requires Election Officials to Make Subjective, Arbitrary Determinations - 50.
-The only qualifications for those conducting signature verification are that they take an oath and be "instructed in the signature verification process."
-Id. - 51.
-Election officials designated to verify ballot declaration signatures are not handwriting experts and are not recruited based on any experience they have in validating signatures for any purpose.
-See RCW 29A.40.110(3). - 52.
-Although "personnel assigned to verify signatures must receive training on statewide standards for signature verification," RCW 29A.40.110, Washington law does not prescribe sufficient standards that would allow election officials to distinguish between authentic and inauthentic signatures, leaving the fate of each voter's ballot to an election official's subjective and arbitrary visual inspection.
+C. Washington Provides Limited Signature Verification Guidance That Requires Election Officials to Make Subjective, Arbitrary Determinations

+48. The only qualifications for those conducting signature verification are that they take an oath and be "instructed in the signature verification process."
+Id.

+49. Election officials designated to verify ballot declaration signatures are not handwriting experts and are not recruited based on any experience they have in validating signatures for any purpose.
+See RCW 29A.40.110(3).

+50. Although "personnel assigned to verify signatures must receive training on statewide standards for signature verification," RCW 29A.40.110, Washington law does not prescribe sufficient standards that would allow election officials to distinguish between authentic and inauthentic signatures, leaving the fate of each voter's ballot to an election official's subjective and arbitrary visual inspection.
 In fact, the limited guidance that the State does provide encourages election officials to invalidate signatures on the basis of minor, easy-to-misinterpret discrepancies.

-- 53. Washington law, for instance, instructs elections officials to determine if there is "general uniformity and consistency between signatures" and if signatures differ in slant, scale, size, style, irregular spacing, or the "most distinctive, unusual traits of the signature."
+51. Washington law, for instance, instructs elections officials to determine if there is "general uniformity and consistency between signatures" and if signatures differ in slant, scale, size, style, irregular spacing, or the "most distinctive, unusual traits of the signature."
 WAC 434-379-020.
-As if to highlight the constitutional infirmities of this process, Washington law cautions that "[a] single distinctive trait is insufficient to conclude that the signatures are by the same writer."
+As if to highlight the constitutional infirmities of this requirement, Washington law cautions that "[a] single distinctive trait is insufficient to conclude that the signatures are by the same writer."
 Id.
 Instead, the law says, to conclude a signature is done by the same writer, "[t]here must be a combination or cluster of shared characteristics."
+Id.

-Id. - 54.
-The Washington State Patrol offers a single training to election officials on signature verification.
+52. The Washington State Patrol offers a single training to election officials on signature verification.
 Yet, even after attending this training, election officials must make subjective, arbitrary determinations.
-And the training magnifies the constitutional problems inherent in the signature verification process. - 55.
-At the outset, the training highlights the fundamental flaws inherent to the signature verification of ballots.
+And the training magnifies the constitutional problems inherent in the signature verification requirement.

+53. At the outset, the training highlights the fundamental flaws inherent to the signature verification of ballots.
 The training admits that a layperson, such as election officials who have only received some minimal training, can only "often" accurately verify signatures.
 It takes "the aptitude and years of training and experience of a Forensic Document Examiner" to "achieve[] greater accuracy."
 Moreover, the training acknowledges that handwriting analysis is much more difficult with signatures than with more text "due to [the] limited amount of writing in a signature."